 The Fly Agaric mushroom also threatens your dog since it is poisonous and contains Amanitin toxins that destroy red blood cells.

-The destroying angel or Amanita bisporigera can be harmful to dogs because of its amatoxin levels which cause severe liver damage.
+The destroying angel or Amanita bisporigera can harm dogs because of its amatoxin levels which cause severe liver damage.

 Vomiting, diarrhoea, lethargy, tremors, seizures, coma, and death can occur due to this type of dangerous mushroom.

 Additionally, you need to watch out for the “destroying angel” or Amanita virosa, which is extremely toxic and destroys red blood cells in your dog.
-Symptoms of poisoning include kidney failure, vomiting, diarrhoea, seizures, coma, and even death.
+Poisoning symptoms include kidney failure, vomiting, diarrhoea, seizures, coma, and even death.

 Are there any Additives or Preservatives in Mushrooms that Could be Harmful to Dogs?

 No, there are no additives or preservatives in store-bought mushrooms that would put your dog at risk.
 If you’re growing your own mushrooms and feeding them to your dog, it’s important to remember those wild ones may contain contaminants such as pesticides and herbicides.